An Overview of the Incident

 A useful mnemonic for remembering the five major functional areas is COPLAFs (as in “cop laughs,” an acronym for Command, Operations, Planning, Logistics, and Administration/Finance.)
 On a small incident, one or two individuals may be sufficient to carry out all of the functions.

 Regardless of size, every incident requires a leader.
 In the ICS, the leader is usually called the Incident Commander.
 Sometimes he or she is rhetorically called Incident Command or IC.
-Occasionally, the Incident Command position may be fill by multiple persons and designated as Unified Command.
+Occasionally, the Incident Command position may be filled by multiple persons and designated as Unified Command.
 In any case, the position is the first to be filled, is always filled, and remains filled for the duration of an incident.

 At a large incident, the functional areas are conceptually separated from each for management purposes.
 The four (or optionally five) non-Incident Command areas are called sections.
-This separation does not mean that all of a single function is only performed by a designated section, but that the major functions (as determined by the Incident Commander) are separated: The 5 Basic ICS Sections
+This separation does not mean that all of a single function is only performed by a designated section, but that the major functions (as determined by the Incident Commander) are separated:These four (or five) sections are assigned leaders who are collectively called the General Staff and are individually called Chiefs.
+A mnemonic for the Incident Commander and the four Section Chiefs is 5 Cs (“five-cees”) for Commander, Chief, Chief, Chief, Chief, in Sections.

 The Incident Commander might have three specifically-named assistants if the size of the incident requires them.
 These assistants are collectively called the Command Staff and individually called Officers.
 ICS lists three Command Staff positions: a Public Information Officer, a Safety Officer, and a Liaison Officer.
 A mnemonic for this is PIO-SOLO for Public Information Officer, Safety Officer, Liaison Officer.